DmitryGoroshko/word_hk_auto_test/README.md

     - ‘+’/’-’ Button located to the left of the group name
     - expanded with the ‘+’ Button
     - contracted with the ‘-’ Button
-    - clicking will select a command.
+5. Commands list scroll bar
+    - mouse click
+    - mouse scroll
+    - keyboard Up Down
+    - keyboard PageUp PageDown
+    - keyboard Home End
-5. Information about the selected command:
+6. Information about the selected command:
     - located under the commands list
     - includes the command name in bold
     - includes the command description
     - command description as in the command tooltip on the Ribbon
-6. Command selection:
+7. Command selection:
+    - Clicking will select a command
     - Hotkeys of the selected command can be modified
     - Backspace keyboard button remove all existing hotkeys
     - Pressing new keys combination on the keyboard will add the combination to the hotkeys list. (подробно реализовано автотестом)
     - Until the selection in the commands list is not changed, the last entered hotkey can be changed by entering another combination
     - Selecting another command in the list will store the entered hotkeys
-7. Message box:
+8. Message box:
     - If the combination is already used by another command, a message box will appear, asking if the combination should be reassigned.
     - ОК button
         - closes the dialog